wesbos/beginner-javascript-notes/notes/Module 13꞉ Ajax and Fetching Data.md

 Now let's refactor this to use **async/await**.

-Create an async functioncalled `displayUser` which takes in a `username`.
+Create an async function called `displayUser` which takes in a `username`.
 Take all the code we wrote after selecting the element and put it into the `displayUser` function.

 ![](@attachment/Clipboard_2020-05-21-18-38-59.png) 13:39